Sponsored

 Brain Drain: Causes and Effects on Developing Countries

-Brain drain is defined as the migration of skilled human resources in search of the better standard of living and quality of life, attractive salaries, world-class education, opportunities for career advancement, access to advanced technology and more stable political conditions in different places worldwide (Sunita Dodani and Ronald E LaPorte, 2005).
+Brain drain is defined as the migration of skilled human resources in search of a better standard of living and quality of life, attractive salaries, world-class education, opportunities for career advancement, access to advanced technology, and more stable political conditions in different places worldwide (Sunita Dodani and Ronald E LaPorte, 2005).

 This article will be narrowed down to students in developing countries migrating from their fatherland to pursue world-class education and access to advanced technology.
 According to the Organisation for Economic Co-operation and Development (QECD), the number of students enrolled outside their country of citizenship has risen dramatically over the past decades, with Asian students making up 53% of the total in 2011.
 Between 2000 and 2011, the number of international students has more than doubled.
 Today, almost 4.5 million tertiary students are enrolled outside their country of citizenship (QECD).

-Although, there are definite advantages of this mass exodus but the negative effects outweigh the advantages.
-The source country takes the larger share of the negative effects because the larger percentage of these students doesn’t usually return to their home country due to some factors.
+Although, there are definite advantages of this mass exodus the negative effects outweigh the advantages.
+The source country takes the larger share of the negative effects because the larger percentage of these students don’t usually return to their home country due to some factors.
 And the reasons are because of the push and pull factors.
-The push factors are the unattractive and unbearable conditions in the home country while the pull factors are the attractive conditions of the developed country which the migrants admires and what to partake of it.
-It is the numerous benefits that attract foreign students to stay put after the completion of their academic programme in the developed countries.
+The push factors are the unattractive and unbearable conditions in the home country while the pull factors are the attractive conditions of the developed country which the migrants admire and want to partake of.
+It is the numerous benefits that attract foreign students to stay put after the completion of their academic programme in developed countries.

 Push factors (What makes students from developing countries to stay put in developed countries)